Nobody can take it away either

 In the late 1990s, Simpson also moved to Florida, where “under the state’s homestead exemption, forced sale of residences can be blocked,” Sports Illustrated explained.
 In other words, he could own a home and not be forced to sell it to pay damages resulting from the civil suit.

-Scotto expects his friend Simpson will move back to Florida and buy a home, if his parole allows it.
-“He’ll be OK," Scotto said to USA Today.
+Officials were unsure where he was headed on Sunday, but Florida prison officials said they hadn’t received any documents that he would be in the Sunshine State, according to the Associated Press.
+Simpson has personally expressed an interest in going back to Florida, and Scotto said he expects his friend will move back there and buy a home, if his parole allows it.
+“He’ll be OK,” Scotto said to USA Today.
 “He’s not going to be poor.
-He’ll survive."
+He’ll survive.”